 On this page you will learn which factors are really important for monitoring, and how you can best combine these to set up an optimal observation of your different server types.
 Practical experience has shown that this procedure makes perfect sense.
 However, with the wrong IT monitoring tool the workload can increase quickly, especially if the tool does not support the users.

 Checkmk offers an easy to use user interface, and allows, among other things, the administration of systems via host and service groups, or with folder structures.
 Thus a large number of systems can be efficiently managed in monitoring.
 In addition, Checkmk is able to query a wide range of information.
 The Checkmk RAW Edition is completely free and open source.
-The Enterprise Edition of Checkmk is even more responsive to the needs of professional users, and can be precisely adapted to different types of servers.
+The Checkmk Enterprise Edition is even more responsive to the needs of professional users, and can be precisely adapted to different types of servers.

 Key points when monitoring different types of servers